WillAdams/gcodepreview/README.md

     use <pygcodepreview.scad>;
     include <gcodepreview.scad>;

-Note that it is necessary to use the first two files (this allows loading the Python commands and then wrapping them in OpenSCAD commands) and then include the last file (which allows using OpenSCAD variables to selectively implement the Python commands via their being wrapped in OpenSCAD modules) and define variables which match the project and then use commands such as:
+Note that it is necessary to use the first file (this allows loading the Python commands (it used to be necessary to use an intermediary .scad file so as to wrap them in OpenSCAD commands) and then include the last file (which allows using OpenSCAD variables to selectively implement the Python commands via their being wrapped in OpenSCAD modules) and define variables which match the project and then use commands such as:

     opengcodefile(Gcode_filename);
     opendxffile(DXF_filename);